More About This Web site:

 Links to essays updated for the last eight months or so are listed here.

 Another difference on our web site is that we have an errata section where we describe the mistakes we have made and the corrections.
 An errata section in a website is about a rare as teeth are on a hen.

 Current high profile topics in the U.S. with a religious component that are discussed on this web site:

 For a decade or two, homosexuality and to a lesser degree: bisexuality, were very heavily covered in the religious media, the rest of the Internet, etc. However, with the legalization of gay marriage in the U.S. during mid-2015, other topics have become very popular.

 Of the many religious topics saturating the news, the following appear to have the highest profile right now:

-- Religious freedom: This term has two very different meanings.
-In the past it referred to people being free to believe as they wish, assemble with others of the same religious tradition, engage in different religious practices, proselytize others, etc. However, it is now rapidly evolving to mean something very different: using religious freedom to oppress, denigrate, and attack women and minorities -- particularly sexual minorities -- in violation of the Golden Rule.
+Religious freedom: This term has two very different meanings.
+In the past it referred to people being free to believe as they wish, speak and write freely about their religious beliefs, assemble with others of the same religious tradition, engage in different religious practices, proselytize others, etc. However, it is now rapidly evolving to mean something very different: using religious freedom to oppress, denigrate, and attack women and minorities -- particularly sexual minorities -- in violation of the Golden Rule.

 This web's most popular sections: